hpccsystems-solutions-lab/Solutions-lab-website-content/Tutorial/ECLSyntax/exists.md

 |Value|Definition|
 |:----|:---------|
-EXISTS | Required
+EXISTS | Required.
-recordset | Dataset to be checked value_set | Values in a SET to be check
+recordset | Dataset to be checked. value_set | Values in a SET to be check.

 <br>